krishna-xebia/krishna-cicd/README.md

 How its work:

+Download the plugins and install it jenkins

+Create the new project from jenkins-cli

 Fetch the code from github with the help github plugin and web hook

-downtime will be zero, elastic beanstalk deployment with one server at a time
+Downtime will be zero, elastic beanstalk deployment with one server at a time

 As per the security have removed AWS access key / secret key and git password.